Empirical Bayes learning from selectively reported confidence intervals: Core ideas from prior work

 We emphasize that these models are different statistically and conceptually.
 Model~\eqref{eq:per_unit_truncation} would be justified if each scientific team, upon deciding on their hypothesis and experiment of interest, kept repeating the exact same experiment until they obtained a statistically significant result which is subsequently published.
-In contrast, Model~\eqref{eq:end_truncation} is justified under a model of scientific discovery wherein each scientific team, upon deciding on their hypothesis and experiment of interest, performs a single experiment and publishes the result if it is statistically significant, otherwise the whole hypothesis and experiment are discarded, and a new hypothesis is pursued.
+In contrast, Model~\eqref{eq:end_truncation} is justified under a model of scientific discovery wherein each scientific team performs a single experiment and publishes the result if it is statistically significant, otherwise the whole hypothesis and experiment are discarded, and a new hypothesis is pursued.

-How does empirical Bayes interact with these selection models?
+How does EB interact with these truncation models?
 On one hand, one strand of the literature including, e.g.,~\citet{efron2011tweedie, hwang2013empirical}, considers the case wherein we observe all samples without any truncation and can use these to estimate the prior.
 However, afterwards we are only interested in inference or estimation of parameters selected as in~\eqref{eq:end_truncation}.
-In this case, we can proceed using the usual empirical Bayes rule, without further adjustment for selection.
+In this case, we can proceed using the usual EB rule, without further adjustment for selection.
 Papers that consider estimation of the prior from only truncated samples include~\citet{park2010estimation, greenshtein2022generalized, greenshtein2024consistent} as well as works that focus on zero-truncation for the Poisson likelihood~\citep{bohning2006equivalence,efron2019bayes}.
-Also see~\citet{rasines2022empirical} for a review of EB and selective inference.
+See~\citet{rasines2022empirical} for a review of EB and selective inference.